hereon-GEMS/pydidas/src/pydidas/docs/src/dev_guide/dev_guide_apps.rst

             Perform operations prior to running main parallel processing function.
             """
             self._tasks = np.arange(self.get_param_value("num_images"))
-            # only the master must initialize the shared memory, the clones are passed
+            # only the manager must initialize the shared memory, the clones are passed
             # the reference:
             if not self.clone_mode:
                 self.initialize_shared_memory()